Edwin Jarvis

-Edwin Jarvis is a supporting character in the Marvel Comics titles Iron Man and The Avengers.
+Edwin Jarvis is a fictional character appearing in American comic books published by Marvel Comics.
+Jarvis is most often depicted as a supporting character in the titles Iron Man and The Avengers.
 He is the loyal household butler of the Stark family.
 Since the 1990s, the character has appeared heavily in media adaptations of Iron Man and Avengers stories.

-In the Marvel Cinematic Universe, Jarvis serves as the basis for an artificial intelligence known as J.A.R.V.I.S., voiced by Paul Bettany, while Edwin Jarvis himself was portrayed by James D'Arcy in the ABC television series Agent Carter and the 2019 film Avengers: Endgame.
+In the Marvel Cinematic Universe, the character serves as the basis for an artificial intelligence known as J.A.R.V.I.S. voiced by Paul Bettany, while Edwin Jarvis himself was portrayed by James D'Arcy in the ABC television series Agent Carter (2015-2016), the film Avengers: Endgame (2019), and the Disney+ series What If...?
+(2024) and VisionQuest (2026).

 Publication history

 Jarvis first appeared in Tales of Suspense #59 (Nov.
 1964), and was created by Stan Lee and Jack Kirby.
 Jarvis received an entry in the Official Mightiest Heroes! from an Avengers backup story featuring Jarvis.

 Fictional character biography

 Backstory

 Born of the most modest origins, Edwin Jarvis served in the Royal Air Military during World War II and was its champion boxer three years running.
 He later moved to the United States where he became manservant to Howard Stark and Maria Stark and watched over the Starks' mansion even after their deaths.